To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 When It Happened: September 28, 2018, Facebook announced it learned of an attack on its computer network.

-What Was Compromised: Hackers took over users accounts.
+What Was Compromised: Hackers took over users accounts gaining access to their names, email addresses and phone numbers.

 Resolution: Facebook fixed the vulnerability and notified law enforcement officials.
 They also logged 90 million users out of their accounts, forcing them to log back in, a solid safety measure for compromised accounts.